run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/get-started/installation-and-upgrade/download-software.md

     <message of unrestricted access>

 2. We should create a directory to the base and start the MongoDB.
 Note that it will upload with access unrestricted permission;
-3. With MongoDB started, open another terminal, access the bin directory of MongoDB and create the CITSmart base, settingg its user ande password;
+3. With MongoDB started, open another terminal, access the bin directory of MongoDB and create the CITSmart base, setting its user and password;
-4. It will appear the message "Sucessfully added user";
+4. It will appear the message "Successfully added user";
 5. Type exit to leave the MongoDB console;

     ``` sh